OneSunMirror/DFK_Matchmaker/README.md

+As of 2021, this app is no longer hosted.
+Please contact davidsiweiwu@gmail.com to request a demo

 # DFK_Matchmaker
 Matchmaker for Summoning Heroes in DFK
 The App takes input hero from user and identify optimal match for summoning with a hero for sale in the auction house.
 Optimisation score based on maximising high level skills gene